auvzhcet/Documentation/Social_Media_Manager.md

 - Promote the post when needed (eg. When crowdfunding is done)
 - Trends of social media must be opted only when its positively beneficient
 - Post sponsors with there information and tagging them in your post on all social media handles
+- Give credits to any picture/videos/stories shared from other sources.
+Tagging their official handle is always better.
 - Post notice - recruits and Team Heads assignment